kelno/import_scripts/README.md

 #
  import_scripts

-A collection of scripts to import
+A collection of scripts to import.
+Most of them were run once then never used again and are not maintained.

 **convert_game_event.php**:
 One time script to convert match sunstrider events id to TC ones, or move the ones not matching out of TC range.